Administration looks to curb CFPB powers, change bank rules

 The new report urges Congress to remove the agency's authority to supervise banks and financial companies, returning that power to other federal and state regulators, respectively.
 And it proposes enabling the president to remove the CFPB director at will without citing a cause for firing.
 That's the subject of a battle now in federal court.

-The CFPB's structure "and unduly broad regulatory powers have led to ... abuses and excesses," and hindered consumer choice and access to credit, the report says.
+The CFPB's structure and broad regulatory powers have led to "abuses and excesses," and hindered consumer choice and access to credit, the report says.

 The Treasury report comes a few days after the Republican-led House approved sweeping legislation to undo much of Dodd-Frank, repealing about 40 of its provisions.
 That was passed on a largely party-line vote of 233-186, but is unlikely to clear the Senate in its current form.